danionescu0/home-automation/README.md

 **fingerprintScanner**

 * Description: will sit outside the apartment and scans the fingerprint, it will report the fingerprint found to the main unit which will eventually open the door
-* Parts: 3V 0.5A power supply, arduino nano, HC-05 bluetooth, Fingerprint Scanner - TTL (GT-511C3)
+* Parts: 3V 0.5A power supply, arduino nano, HC-05 bluetooth, Fingerprint Scanner - TTL (GT-511C3), case

 ### Limitations ###